SIMEXP/Repo2Data/README.md

 ###### multiple data

 If you need to download many data at once, you can create a list of json.
-For example, to download different files from a repo :
+For example, to download different files from a repo:

 ```
 {